The adic tame site: Localizations

 Then

-according to whether~$\xi$ is a strongly \'etale or a tame point of~$X$. \item Assume that~$x$ is non-analytic.
-Take an affinoid open neighborhood $U = \Spa(A,A^+)$ of~$x$.
-Let $(B,B^+)$ be the strong (tame) henselization of $(A,A^+)$ and equip~$B$ with the $I \cdot B$-adic topology where~$I$ is an ideal of definition of a ring of definition of~$A$.
-Then $(B,B^+)$ is a Huber pair.
-Let~$p$ be the natural morphism $\Spa(B,B^+) \to \underline{X}$.
+according to whether~$\xi$ is a set theoretic, a Nisnevich, a strongly \'etale, or a tame point of~$\cX$. \item Assume that~$x$ is non-analytic.
+Take an affinoid open neighborhood $\cU = \Spa(A,A^+)$ of~$x$.
+Let $(B,B^+)$ be the localization (respectively henselization, strong henselization, or tame henselization) of $(A,A^+)$ with respect to~$\xi$.
+Let~$p$ be the natural morphism $\Spa(B,B^+) \to \underline{\cX}$.
 Then

 \end{enumerate} \end{proposition}